opil/documentation/docs/admin/OPIL/opil_server.md

 ### Prepare demo_map.yaml

-Create a new file in the root directory called `demo_map.yaml`.
+In the root directory where you created `docker-compose.yml`, create a new file called `demo_map.yaml`.
 This file will include the configuration of the map scale and zero-point as well as a few additional parameters.

 ```yaml
 #demo_map.yaml